University of Edinburgh

 Research methods teaching is provided via two courses: Research 1 and Research 2.
 These courses both cover qualitative and quantitative methods, and encourage trainees to think creatively and reflect critically about research methods used in clinical psychology.
 Alongside this teaching, trainees are expected to engage in self-directed study, particularly as relevant to their chosen thesis topics.
 To support a deeper engagement with the thesis, trainees start their own major research project in the first year.
 Each trainee is allocated an academic thesis supervisor to assist in developing ideas for the thesis project.
 Trainees will also have a clinical thesis supervisor, who is normally a practitioner psychologist working in the area of the project.

 Trainees submit a research idea for the thesis by January of the first year and a finalised proposal by May of the first year.
-Our website has information about members of our department, including those who can supervise thesis projects, together with information about the research areas available.
-During December of the first year trainees have the opportunity to meet with potential supervisors before submitting their research ideas. to enable academic supervisor allocation.
+Our website has information about members of our department, including those who can supervise thesis projects.
+Our School has an overview of research available, and staff research interests are listed on their individual pages.
+During December of the first year trainees have the opportunity to meet with potential supervisors before submitting their research ideas to enable academic supervisor allocation.

 We have a thesis portfolio model, which includes two journal articles: a systematic review and an original research paper.
 We believe that this portfolio model facilitates the publication process and equips trainees with valuable appraisal skills and experience of writing for an academic and practitioner audience.
 Many of our trainees publish their thesis research.